Demolition or strip-out undertaken by a previous site owner or by the current owner, as part of a significantly earlier site clearance

 - Demolition undertaken by the principal contractor or by others when the principal contractor has control of the site

 - All criteria are applicable.1 Responsibility is criteria-dependent.

-In cases of smaller contractors/projects, it would be acceptable if evidence was provided to demonstrate the intent of the criteria has been met for this stage of works as far as possible (proportionate to the scale and risks associated with the demolition or strip-out).
-This would apply for the Monitoring of construction site impacts and the Environmental management credits.
+For smaller contractors/projects, for ‘Monitoring of construction site impacts’ and ‘Environmental management’, it may be acceptable to demonstrate that the intent of the criteria has been met for this stage of works, as far as possible.
+This should be proportionate to the scale and risks associated with the demolition or strip-out.
+In such cases, the approach should be fully justified and evidenced.